 Then he addressed his convicted attacker, Cedric Williams.

-"I pray that your sentence serves the same bitter taste of
+"I pray that your sentence serves the same bitter taste of immobility and pain that awaits for me the rest of my days," Henderson said.

 As part of the legal process, Henderson was given a chance to deliver his statements before a judge decided what kind of sentence the defendant would receive.